FernandoGilVidal79/lending.challenge/README.md

   the same way you would be generating documentation for any other deliverable.
 - It is supposed the service will run in-memory.
 In case you need any repository, please justify it.

 # Solution
-- I've added Entity Framework as Repository.
+- Added Entity Framework as Repository, using Clean Architecture to create a Infrastructure Layer
+- Add UnitTest example to Infrastructure Layer to tests Entities
+- Creating Some Dtos to control Responses Dto over entities (somed examples)
+- Add IEntitySet infrastructure to operate with entities

 # Improvements
 - Apply Unit Of Work Repository.
-- Apply .NET Cache for some entities. (maybe knowCustomers)
+- Apply .NET Cache for some entities, Redis
--
+- Can be improved with Result pattern and global exception handling middleware